rabbyt3s/snaprecon/README.md

 Persist overrides by copying `config.example.toml` to `config.toml`.

 ## Keyword Analysis
-When analysis is enabled (the default), snapshots are tagged using heuristic keyword matching across titles, URLs, and hostnames (e.g., `admin`, `vpn`, `devops`, `api`).
-The process is entirely local and incurs zero external calls.
+When analysis is enabled (the default), SnapRecon tags snapshots using heuristic keyword matching across titles, URLs, and hostnames (e.g., `admin`, `vpn`, `devops`, `api`).
+All processing is local; no external LLM calls are performed.

 ## Operational Notes
-- Respect legal scope: only enumerate systems you are authorized to assess.
+- Respect legal scope: only target systems you are authorized to assess.
-- Provide a scope file when you need deterministic allow-list enforcement; the CLI does not require it for single-domain discovery.
+- Provide a scope file when you need deterministic allow-list enforcement; it is not mandatory for basic discovery.
 - Headless Chromium sessions do not persist cookies or credentials.
 - Timeouts and concurrency limits guard against resource exhaustion during large enumerations.